 Section 1.
 The name of this Society shall be the "Society of Mayflower descendants in the Commonwealth of Pennsylvania."

-Section 1: Article III, Section 6 of the Society Constitution requires that the colonies shall be subject to the Society Constitution and Bylaws: that the Society shall make of approve rules, regulations or bylaws as may be expedient for the regulation and development of the colonies; that the Society shall fix fees and dues for membership therein; that the Society shall allocate such dues between the Society, the colonies and the General Society of Mayflower Descendants (General Society); and that the Society shall grant local autonomy to the colonies not inconsistent with the Society Constitution and Bylaws.
+Constitution: Article V(C), Section 6 of the Society Constitution requires that the colonies shall be subject to the Society Constitution and Bylaws: that the Society shall make or approve rules, regulations or bylaws as may be expedient for the regulation and development of the colonies; that the Society shall fix fees and dues for membership therein; that the Society shall allocate such dues between the Society, the colonies and the General Society of Mayflower Descendants (General Society); and that the Society shall grant local autonomy to the colonies not inconsistent with the Society Constitution and Bylaws.

 Section 2: Any Colony bylaw which is found to be inconsistent with the Constitution and Bylaws of the General Society, or of the Society, shall be null and void.

-Section 3: Colony operation and administration procedure shall follow Robert’s Rules of Order, where applicable, and where there is no conflict with these bylaws, the Constitution and Bylaws of the Society, or those of the General Society.
+Section 3: Colony operation and administration procedure shall follow Robert’s Rules of Order Newly Revised, where applicable, and where there is no conflict with these bylaws, the Constitution and Bylaws of the Society, or those of the General Society.

 Section 1: The Colony shall have, as a minimum, the following officers: Colony Governor, Assistant Colony Governor, Secretary and Treasurer.
 Other officers may be elected as needed for effective administration.

 Section 2.
-The Colony Governor shall automatically be a non-voting member of the Society Board of Assistants.
+The Colony Governor shall automatically be a voting member of the Society Board of Assistants.

 Section 3.
 Government of the Colony shall be vested in a Board of Assistants consisting of all duly elected Colony officers, and the immediate past Colony Governor.